 With the increased data transfer rates available users could attach a USB-C cable to the aforementioned Targus Dock410 and run two external displays up to resolutions of 3840 x 2160 by connecting them to the DVI-D and HDMI ports on the dock.

-As the standard is so new, and the specifications used by manufacturers varies from device to device, you must check that accessories like the Dock410 are compatible with their intended laptop, but a quick call to Targus is all that's needed.
+As the standard is relatively new, and the specifications used by manufacturers varies from device to device, you must check that accessories like the Dock410 are compatible with their intended laptop, but a quick call to Targus is all that's needed.

 What are the drawbacks of USB-C?